A message from Dr. Kathryn Alderman to patients with dental phobia:

 No matter what the reason is, I am sensitive to a patient’s fears and will take the time to talk with you and help you feel at ease.
 Unfortunately, many people have let their oral condition deteriorate as a result of their fear or anxiety and wait to come in until they are in pain or their condition is seemingly at its worst.

-Let me and my caring staff take care of you now so that we can help you avoid more serious problems like periodontal (gum) disease, severe pain, tooth loss, or more expensive treatment.
+Let me and my caring team take care of you now so that we can help you avoid more serious problems like periodontal (gum) disease, severe pain, tooth loss, or more expensive treatment.

 As a modern, technically advanced practice, we have the ability to use many different techniques and methods to make sure you are comfortable and help you overcome your dental phobia!”